tsujamin/digi-approval/design/design.md

 + **Scope creep/change**
     + This has been effectively mitigated by the signed scope document, and requires no further action.

-+ **Conflict in requirements/direction from stakeholders** TODO
++ **Conflict in requirements/direction from stakeholders**
     + TAMS/community groups pushing in different directions due to different foci, pain points.
-    + Reasonably likely in feedback stage.
-    + Ultimately a governance issue?
+    + Ultimately this will be managed by the Project Board.

 + **DigiACTive team newness/inexperience leading to poor performance**
     + *Likelihood*: Moderate.
     + *Severity*: Potentially severe.
     + *Evaluation*: Managed through the Digital Canberra Challenge/Collaborative Agreement governance structure.

 ### Management Plan: unexpected technical difficulty ###